oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 #### `type` claim {#type-claim}

 This specification defines the JWT claim `type`.
-The `type` claim is used to express the type of the JSON object that is secured by the JWT.
+The `type` claim value is the identifier for a pre-defined bundle of claims associated with certain policies for enrollment and issuance that the respective SD-JWT VC conforms to.
 The `type` value MUST be a case-sensitive `StringOrURI` value.

 The following is a non-normative example of how `type` is used to express a type:

 ```
 {
-  "type": "SomeType"
+  "type": "IdentityCredential"
 }
 ```
+The example type `IdentityCredential` is defined as containing at least the claims `given_name`, `family_name`, `birthdate`, and `address` as defined in the in the "JSON Web Token Claims" registry as defined in [@!RFC7519].
+SD-JWT VCs of this type might also contain the claims `email` and `phone_number` defined in the registry.
+Additionally, the type is defined to may include claims `is_over_18`, `is_over_21`, and `is_over_65`.

 #### Registered JWT Claims